pickledish/pickledish.github.io/_drafts/2026-08-22-watermark.md

 ## Aside: Detection

-Notice that crucially, `g` only relies on 3 parameters -- two of which you can plainly see in the generated text itself, and `secret_key` is just a fixed string that lives on a post-it note in somebody's desk.
+Notice that crucially, `g` only relies on 3 parameters -- two of which you can plainly see in the generated text itself, and `secret_key`, which is just a fixed string that lives on a post-it note in somebody's desk.

 What this means is that **we don't need the LLM around to determine if text was watermarked**, we just need the text itself and the secret, and we ourselves can re-run the same calculation `g` is doing.
 This part was really non-intuitive to me -- I thought I knew how watermarking worked (seeding the LLM's PRNG), but when I dug in I realized that detection would have more or less required the entire context + re-running the LLM 😅